mbiernacka/VSCode-Jupyter-Notebook-Ares/README.md

 **Introduction to Using VSCode Notebook on Ares**

 **Note:**
-The general approach for using Jupyter Notebook in VSCode on the supercomputer is primarily tailored for Unix/Linux-based operating systems.
+The general approach for using Jupyter Notebook in VSCode on the supercomputer presented in this tutorial is primarily designed for Unix/Linux-based operating systems.
 For users on Windows, some adjustments are necessary due to differences in command interpretation, package management, and file path handling.

 In this guide, we'll show how to use Jupyter Notebooks within [Visual Studio Code on the Ares supercomputer (SLURM)](https://e-dorigatti.github.io/development/2023/12/05/vscode-slurm.html).
 Worker nodes are located in the internal network of Ares supercomputer and cannot easily expose services on some port at given public IPs.
 We cannot simply start Jupyter Notebook there and access it directly.
 So, we'll use SSH tunneling to create a secure link between our computer and the Ares computing nodes.

-**SSH Tunneling Concept:**

-SSH tunneling, also known as port forwarding, is a technique that allows secure communication between a local machine and a remote server by encapsulating the traffic within the secure SSH protocol.
-In the context of Ares, we utilize SSH tunneling to access the VSCode running on a computing node.

 In the following steps, we'll show the process of setting up the SLURM job scheduler, creating an SSH tunnel, connecting to the Jupyter Notebook on Ares, and seamlessly working with the notebook content using Visual Studio Code.